Things to know before you donate a car

 Filing the proper tax forms

 Most charities sell the cars that are donated to them for money.
-In that case, you can deduct the car’s final selling price, which the charity will provide to you with written acknowledgement or Form 1098-C.
+In that case, you can deduct the car’s final selling price, which the charity will provide to you with written acknowledgment or Form 1098-C.

 You’ll need to file the following documents with your tax return, depending on how much you can deduct: